awslabs/multi-model-server/docs/server.md

 1. **log-level**: optional, log level.
 By default it is INFO.
 Possible values are NOTEST, DEBUG, INFO, ERROR and CRITICAL.
 Check the [Python docs for logging levels](https://docs.python.org/2/library/logging.html#logging-levels) for more information.

-1. **metrics-write-to**: various server metrics are gathered and are written to the default log file, but if the `csv` value is passed to this argument, the metrics are recorded every 30 seconds in separate CSV files as follows.
+1. **metrics-write-to**: various server metrics are gathered and are written to the default log file, but if the `csv` value is passed to this argument, the metrics are recorded every 30 seconds in separate CSV files in a metrics folder in the current directory as follows.

       a) **mms_cpu.csv** - CPU load